Brain Injuries

 Symptoms of a brain injury can appear immediately or develop over time.
 They often include:

-• Mood swings, depression, or anxiety
+• Mood swings, depression, or anxiety: Noticeable changes in personality, irritability, or emotional reactions.

 Because symptoms vary widely, it’s essential to seek medical attention promptly following any head injury.